apwbs/MARTSIA-Ethereum/README.md

 and also the 'truffle-config.js' file.
 Then run `truffle migrate --network goerli` and wait for the deployment of the contract on chain.

+### Database creation

 When these passages are completed, the databases for all the actors involved in the process need to be created.
 Move in the 'files' folder and create/copy the folders you need.
-To create a database run 'sqlite3 name_of_the_database.db'.
+To create a database run `sqlite3 name_of_the_database.db`.
-When inside that database run '.read database.sql' to instantiate the database with the right tables.
+When inside that database run `.read database.sql` to instantiate the database with the right tables.

+### Key pairs generation

 Once all these preliminary steps are completed, you can start running the actual code.
 And '.env' file must be created in order to store all the necessary values of the constants.
 This file must be put in the 'architecture' or 'implementation' folder.